KyleStanf0rd/Cpp-Compiler-Linux/README.md

 # JAVA0Compiler
-This is a quick and dirty compiler coded 100% by me.
+This is a compiler coded 100% by me.
 It implements a FSA, decision table, PDA and a complete precedence table.
 It reads the input code character by character and then goes through the decision table to see if it is valid grammar.
 It converts all input code into assembly code.